Anyonic-parity-time symmetry in complex-coupled lasers

-A schematic diagram of the experimental arrangement is presented in \Fig{fg4} (see supplementary for a detailed version).
-It consists of two lenses for forming a 4f telescope configuration, a gain medium, reflective spatial light modulator (SLM), and an output-coupler, with a total propagation length of 5m per roundtrip.
+\paragraph*{Experimental setup} A schematic diagram of the experimental arrangement is presented in Fig. 2 (see Supplementary for a detailed version).
+It consists of two lenses that form a 4f telescope configuration, a gain medium, reflective spatial light modulator (SLM) and an output-coupler, with a total propagation length of 5m per roundtrip.
 The arrangement is essentially a perfect degenerate cavity laser \cite{cao2019complex}, where the field of each point at one end (the input) maps onto itself after a complete roundtrip.
 The gain medium is a doped Nd-YAG rod of 10-mm diameter and 11-cm length that is pumped by a xenon flesh lamp, generating a quasi-continuous-wave laser pulse of $200 \mu s $ duration.
 The reflective SLM \cite{house} at the input plane is used as a digital mask on which two holes of diameter $300 \mu m$ are imprinted.
-The field of each hole matches that of a single spatial Gaussian mode with waist of $ w_0 \approx 150 \mu m$ (see supplementary), so the field of the holes can be viewed as one from two independent laser.
+The field of each hole matches that of a single spatial Gaussian mode with waist of $ w_0 \approx 150 \mu m$ (see Supplementary), so the field of the holes can be viewed as that from two independent lasers.
 The SLM can thus be used to control the relative loss and frequency detuning of the two lasers.
 Coupling between the lasers is obtained by shifting the output-coupler from the exact imaging plane (more details below).